 - Service provider information to be passed to identity providers

-- List of permissions required for consent with business justifications
+- If OIDC/OAuth, list of permissions required for consent with business justifications

 - Testing steps for pilot users